stratapp/stratapp-website/_blog/radical-transparency-suits-all-generations-not-only-millennials.md

 Such radical transparency delivers on the new social contract of our millennials:

-_First show me you are committed, then you’ll see my commitment!_
+_First show me you are committed, then you’ll see my commitment._

 #### Org-Wide Engagement